 While Stockley didn’t specifically set out to undermine the premiere, his preparation of the chorus was, shall we say, indifferent.
 Upon hearing them at the dress rehearsal, Elgar famously bellowed that they were singing “no better than a drawing-room ballad!”
 At the performance, they made their first entrance notably out of tune and never recovered… the entire “Go Forth!” chorus that concludes Part I was sung a half-step below the orchestra.

 The soloists added to the difficulties.
 To be clear, they were all skilled performers with successful careers, but their voices were completely inappropriate for the work.
 The premiere’s Gerontius was Edward Lloyd, who specialized in vocal elegance rather than acting, which made him incapable of giving the part the depth it needed.
-Lieder specialist Harry Plunket Greene had a light voice that was incapable of conveying the gravity of The Priest… let alone the command necessary for the Angel of Agony.
+Lieder specialist Harry Plunket Greene had a light voice that was woefully inadequate for conveying the gravity of The Priest… let alone the command necessary for the Angel of Agony.
 In contrast, Marie Brema was a Wagner specialist; writers noted that instead of providing a song of consolation as the Guardian Angel, she gave a blazing war-cry of a Valkyrie defending Valhalla from legions of the dead.

 Elgar was devastated.
 Richter tried to console him, writing a hand-scrawled note in the score that read, “Let drop the Chorus, let drop everybody—but let not drop the wings of your original Genius.”
 Even so, Elgar fumed: “I have worked hard for forty years & at the last, Providence denies me a decent hearing of my work: so I submit—I always said God was against art and I still believe it.”